thetomcoffee/learningdart/README.md

 ```

 Future
-Futures are data to be returned in the fututer.
-Uses asych programming.
+Futures are data to be returned in the future.
+Uses asynchronous programming.

 e.g.
 ```Dart